 Head Coach Spotlight

-Ethan Brown begins his sixth season as the head coach of men’s & women’s track & field, while he is in his fifth season as head coach of the men's cross country team and eighth season directing the women's cross country team.
+Ethan Brown begins his 12th season as the head coach of men’s & women’s track & field, while he is in his 10th season as head coach of the men's cross country team and 13th season directing the women's cross country team.

-Prior to becoming head coach at Coast Guard, Brown served as an Assistant Coach for Track & Field for two years, working primarily with Sprinters, Jumpers and Multi-Eventers, helping 32 athletes on to All-Region honors and Carl Luxhoj to earn All-America honors three times in the long and triple jump.
+Prior to becoming head coach at Coast Guard, Brown served as an Assistant Coach for Track & Field for two years, working primarily with Sprinters, Jumpers and Multi-Eventers, leading 32 athletes to All-Region honors and Carl Luxhoj to earn All-America honors three times in the long and triple jump.

-In college, Brown was a standout at Springfield College where he was a two-time All-New England high jumper.
+In college, Brown was a standout at Springfield College where he was a two-time All Division New England high jumper.
 In 2001, he qualified for the NCAA Outdoor Track & Field Championships where he finished 12th.
-He holds a Master’s of Education in Sports Management from Springfield College and professional certifications including; Certified Strength & Conditioning Specialist from the NSCA and USA Track & Field (USATF) Level I and Level II (Jumps) certified coach.
+He holds a Master of Education in Sports Management from Springfield College and professional certifications including; Certified Strength & Conditioning Specialist from the NSCA, ACE Fitness Nutrition Specialist, and USATF Level I and Level II (Jumps) certified coach

 - Most notably, Kaitlyn Mooney became an 8x All-American after her 2019 cross country season.
 Mooney is also a 5x track & field All-American including her national championship run in the indoor 5000 meters where she set the national record at 16:23.12 in 2018.
 During the 2018 season, Mooney’s record setting performance ranked her among the top 300 5k runners on the IAAF World Rankings.